tedscode/web-goodinator/README.md

 Because this extension is being directly loaded from a folder on your computer, if that folder is moved/deleted, the extension will break.
 If the folder must be moved/deleted, you can uninstall and then reinstall the extension.

 ## Font
 You need the Comic Sans MS font installed to use this.
-It usually comes with Windows and Mac.
+It's probably comes pre-installed on your device though.

 Can't get the font?
 Try [epic-sudo/sort-of-web-goodinator](https://github.com/epic-sudo/sort-of-web-goodinator).